THE CONFERENCE

 In surviving the ups and downs.

-In making decisions that affected other people’s livelihoods.
+In making decisions that affect other people’s lives.

-That kind of education does not always come with a certificate.
+That kind of education does not come with a certificate.

 But it leaves marks.